AnandSingh-0619/AE8803_Project/README.md

-# Autonomous landing with reinforcement learning
+# Autonomous landing on Moving PLatform using DDPG
 Deep reinforcement learning for drone precision landing, docker container for simulation in Gazebo-ROS2 dashing with PX4-Autopilot controller.